 Water damage mitigation is a first response that prevents damage from spreading.
 Technicians address the water source and stop the flow.
 They extract standing water from affected areas, begin structural drying and stabilize water-damaged walls, floors and ceilings.
 The work includes initial site cleanup and disinfecting.

 Water damage remediation removes residual water from affected materials and surfaces.
 As the drying process continues, water damage cleanup and sanitizing techniques prep the site for restoration.
 These steps are followed by damaged material tear-out and mold remediation.

-Water damage restoration includes drywall, floor and ceiling replacement.
+Water damage restoration includes drywall repair, as well as floor and ceiling replacement.
 Certified technicians salvage and restore furniture, appliances, electronics and personal belongings.
 This last phase returns a site to its pre-damage condition.

 When Do I Need Water Damage Repair?

 When water splashes out of the kitchen sink, you take care of the mess with a mop and cleaning supplies.
 When a broken dishwasher floods the kitchen, you need water damage repair.